-This post is about loving our self, and why it is the place we must start.
+This post is about loving ourselves, and why it is the place we must start.

 A Brief Story about Me

 For most of my life I have been motivated by the question, “How can I be better?”
-While I may have had some good motivation behind this question at times, in general I think it has generally done more harm than good in my life.
+While I may have had some good motivation behind this question at times, in general I think it has generally done more harm than good.
 So recently, I have learned to ask myself a much better question: “How can I love myself better?”
-But before I explore this question more in depth, I would I would like to explain why I don’t think the question, “How can I be better?” is a very good question.
+I want to explore what it means to love ourselves.
+But before I do this, I would I would like to explain why I don’t think the question, “How can I be better?” is a very good question.

 The Questions We Ask

 On a daily basis we receive a lot of pressure from different sources to “be better”.
 But what exactly is “better”?
 If we listen carefully to these messages, “better” often refers to being more successful or wealthy or more physically attractive according to some arbitrary standard.
 But it is not clear that any of these conditions is actually better.

 Someone who is more successful or more physically attractive can still be miserable and full of internal disharmony.

 Living from the Inside Out

 This suggests that if we want to be better in a way that creates a beautiful and happy condition overall, we must start with our internal life.
 A good life starts from the inside, not the outside.